Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Liberty Stats and Trends

-- In Liberty's nine games this season, it has five wins against the spread.
+- Liberty has played nine games, with five wins against the spread.

-- Liberty's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).

-- When Liberty scores more than 28.6 points, it is 4-1 against the spread and 6-0 overall.
+- Liberty is 4-1 against the spread and 6-0 overall when the team puts up more than 28.6 points.

-- When Liberty amasses more than 429.6 yards, the team is 3-0 against the spread and 4-0 overall.
+- Liberty is 3-0 against the spread and 4-0 overall when the team amasses more than 429.6 yards.

 - The Flames have 10 giveaways this season, while the Rebels have 14 takeaways .